Bulawayo: Siege

 At the outbreak of the Second Matabele War, in March 1896, Bulawayo was besieged by Ndebele forces.
 The settlers established a laager here for defensive purposes.
 The Ndebele had experienced the brutal effectiveness of the Maxim guns employed by BSAC troops in the First Matabele War, so they never mounted a significant attack against Bulawayo, although over 10,000 Ndebele warriors gathered to surround the town.
 Rather than wait passively for attack, the settlers mounted patrols, called the Bulawayo Field Force, under Frederick Selous and Frederick Russell Burnham.
 These patrols rode out to rescue any surviving settlers in the countryside and attacked the Ndebele.
 In the first week of fighting, 20 men of the Bulawayo Field Force were killed and 50 were wounded.
 An unknown number of Ndebele were killed and wounded.

 During the siege, conditions in Bulawayo quickly deteriorated.
 By day, settlers could go to homes and buildings in the town, but at night they were forced to seek shelter in the much smaller laager.
 Nearly 1,000 women and children were crowded into the small area and false alarms of attacks were common.
 The Ndebele neglected to cut the telegraph lines connecting Bulawayo to Mafikeng.
 The settlers and forces appealed for relief, and the BSAC sent additional troops from Salisbury and Fort Victoria (now Harare and Masvingo respectively) 300 mi to the north, and from Kimberley and Mafeking 600 mi to the south.
 Once the relief forces arrived in late May 1896, the siege was broken.
 An estimated 50,000 Ndebele retreated into their stronghold of the Matobo Hills near Bulawayo.
-Not until October 1896 did the Ndebele finally surrender their arms to the invaders.
+Not until October 1896 did the Ndebele finally surrender their arms to the BSAC.

 Modern era

 By the late 1930s, Bulawayo was no longer the country's biggest city.
 Influence and activity moved eastwards to the other cities, especially Salisbury, a trend which continues up to the present day.
 Despite this, after the Second World War, prosperity and population growth revived, as the city became an industrial powerhouse, peaking during the Federal years as new markets opened in Malawi and Zambia.
 However, Bulawayo trailed the development of other cities notably, Johannesburg, Harare and Cape Town during the same period.
+In 1940, the Royal Air Force (RAF) launched the Empire Air Training Scheme, and facilitated the construction of multiple bases of the Rhodesian Air Training Group.
+Bulawayo had ideal conditions, which included having overall flat terrain and being 1,200 meters high in elevation, which made it malaria-free.
+Three RAF Stations were subsequently established, which included RAF Heany, RAF Kumalo, and RAF Induna, and were all equipped with a hangar and landing ground.
+Additionally, two bombing ranges were established in the outskirts of Bulawayo, and were named Miasi and Myelbo.
 In 1943, Bulawayo received city status.